sumin-Ma/GALAMOST/docs/_build/html/_sources/installation.rst.txt

 The entire GALAMOST package is a Free Software under the GNU General Public License.
 The package is mainly distributed as source code and binary program.
 The code and binary program can be downloaded from our website http://galamost.ciac.jl.cn/.
 At present, only Linux operating systems are supported.
 Here is the guide for installation by code.
-Before compiling and installing of source code, you should configure compiling system firstly, i.e. installation path
+Before compiling and installing of source code, you should configure compiling system firstly, i.e. installation path, by ``configure``.

    Examples::

-      ./configuration --prefix=/opt/galamost3
+      ./configure --prefix=/opt/galamost3

 More configuration commands are given here: